Miaonster/Lagom-for-jekyll-bootstrap/README.md

-# Lagom for Jekyll-boostrap
+# Lagom for Jekyll-bootstrap

 A jekyll-bootstrap theme.

 ### Introduction

-Lagom-for-jekyll-bootstrap is a jekyll-boostrap theme for [lagom](https://github.com/swanson/lagom), which is a theme of jekyll.
+Lagom-for-jekyll-bootstrap is a jekyll-bootstrap theme for [lagom](https://github.com/swanson/lagom), which is a theme of jekyll.

 ### Installation